-For her commitment to representing pro bono clients, we honor Rochelle Harding-Roed as our April Volunteer of the Month.
+For his commitment to pro bono, we honor Robert Blau as our April Volunteer of the Month.

 Homa Woodrum and Adam Woodrum